What measurement means for the average cost of procedures, tests and services

 How we calculate the measure

-The information is based on 2017 claims data from the four health plans in Minnesota with the largest commercially-insured populations: Blue Cross and Blue Shield of Minnesota, HealthPartners, Medica and PreferredOne.
+The information is based on data from dates of service between January 1 and December 31, 2018 from the four health plans in Minnesota with the largest commercially-insured populations: Blue Cross and Blue Shield of Minnesota, HealthPartners, Medica and PreferredOne.